cswclui/katacoda-scenarios-1/msdb-004/step03.md

 `:44`{{execute T2}}

-Notice the statement:
+Notice the statement at `Line 44`:

 ```
 const result: Order  = await this.writeDataManager.setOrder(order);

 ```

 This is where the data is added to the `write` data source using the `writeDataManager`.
 Once the data is added to the `write` data source, it needs to be added to the `read` data source.
-However, instead of creating a situation in which the `write` data source is tightly bound to the `read` data source, `Mediator` will send a message to the `OnNewOrder` topic of the message broker.
+Thus, `Mediator` will send a message to the `OnNewOrder` topic of the message broker.
 The assumption is that the `read` data source is subscribed to to the topic `OnNewOrder` and will receive messages published to that topic.

 The code that does the work of publishing to the message broker is located at `Line 58`, so let's to there.